-The chief of security shall forward the updated Post Orders to the facility administrator for approval.
+- updated post orders to the facility administrator for approval. - 4.
+Emergency changes may be made by memorandum, and immediately placed in the post orders with an immediate notification made to the union, when required.
+During each review, post orders must be revised to incorporate or delete emergency changes, at which time any emergency memoranda are to be removed. - 5.
+A post orders master file shall be

-- 4. Emergency changes may be made by memorandum, and placed in the Post Orders immediately, with notification to the union when required as soon as possible.
-During each review the Post Orders must be revised to incorporate or delete emergency changes, at which time any emergency memoranda are to be removed. - 5.
-A Post Orders master file shall be maintained in the office of the chief of security and made available to all staff.
-Copies of the applicable Post Orders may be retained at the post only if secure from detainee access. - 6.
-The chief of security shall ensure that all Post Orders are transcribed on a computer and that all back-up disks are properly accounted for and maintained in a secure location.
+- maintained in the office of the Chief of Security, and shall be made available to all staff.
+Copies of the applicable post orders may be retained at the post, only if secure from detainee access. - 6.
+The Chief of Security shall ensure that all post orders are transcribed on a computer and that all back-up disks are properly accounted for and maintained in a secure location.